noahjillson/UNIX-Shell/README.md

 ### Job Control:
 Jobs can be run in the foreground and background.
 By default, job execution occurs in the foreground processing group.
 An ampersand (`&`) can be appended to the end of a command to immediately execute the job in the background.
 Spacing for the ampersand does not matter as long as it is the final character of the command.
 For example both of the below commands result in the same execution of the job in the background.
 ```
-wsh> cat example.txt | tail -n 10 &
+ush> cat example.txt | tail -n 10 &
 ```
 ```
-wsh> cat example.txt | tail -n 10&
+ush> cat example.txt | tail -n 10&
 ```
 #### 1) jobs (command)
-All jobs executed with wsh as their controlling terminal can be monitored with the `jobs` command.
+All jobs executed with ush as their controlling terminal can be monitored with the `jobs` command.
 The output of this command is formatted as follows:
 ```
 <job id>: <program 1 name> <arg1> … <argN> | <program 2 name> <arg1> … <argN> | … [&]
 ```
-The Job ID of a job is unique to the wsh shell and is independent of the process and process group ids.
+The Job ID of a job is unique to the ush shell and is independent of the process and process group ids.
 A job will be assigned the smallest available Job ID at the time of execution starting from 1.
 Once a job ID is in use, it cannot be changed or reused until the current job assigned that ID has been terminated.
 Jobs will maintain their Job ID indefinetly upon suspension.
 #### 2) fg (command)
 Jobs can be brought into the foreground using the fg command.
 This command takes either 0 or 1 argument(s).
 When called with 0 arguments, `fg` will bring the background job with the largest Job ID into the foreground.
 When called with 1 argument, the argument must be valid Job ID specifying the Job that is to be foregrounded.
 If the job is currently suspended, `fg` will send a SIGCONT to all processes attached to the job to continue its execution.